julianpitt/serverless-gatsby-workshop/readme.md

 ?
 Choose an authorization type for the API: API key
 ?
 Do you have an annotated GraphQL schema?: No
 ?
 Do you want a guided schema creation?: Yes
 ?
-What best describes your project: One-to-many relationship (e.g., “Blogs” with “Posts” and “Comments”) ?
+What best describes your project: Single object with fields (e.g., “Todo” with ID, name, description) ?
 Do you want to edit the schema now?: No

 GraphQL schema compiled successfully.